Rld2303/Rld2303/README.md

-- 👋 Hi, I’m @Rachel D'costa
+👋 Hi, I’m Rachel D’costa
-- 👀 I’m interested in coding,making webpages
+🎓 Master of Information Technology (Cybersecurity)
-- 🌱 I’m currently learning coding
+💻 Interested in Cybersecurity, IT Support, and Full-Stack Development
-- 💞️ I’m looking to collaborate on web designing
+💻 Skilled in Python, Splunk, Django, and system troubleshooting
-- 📫 How to reach me on my insta @rachel_dcosta_3
+🤝 Open to collaboration on security labs and technical projects 📫 Connect with me on LinkedIn

 <!---
 Rld2303/Rld2303 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.